DIDSR/calzone/paper/paper.md

 We refer to calibration as the agreement between the predicted probability and the true posterior probability of a class-of-interest, $P(D=1|\hat{p}=p) = p$.
 This is also termed as moderate calibration by @Calster_weak_cal .

 In the `calzone` package, we provide a set of functions and classes for calibration visualization and metrics computation.
 Existing libraries such as `scikit-learn` are often not dedicated to calibration metrics computation and don't provide calibration metrics computation that are widely used in the statistical literature.
-Other libraries are focused on implementing calibration methods instead of ways to evaluate calibration [TODO: cite].
+Other libraries such as `uncertainty-toolbox` are focused on implementing calibration methods and visualization instead of ways to evaluate calibration [@uncertaintyToolbox].

 # Functionality

 ## Reliability Diagram

 The reliability diagram is a graphical representation of the calibration of a classification model [@Brocker_reldia].
 It groups the predicted probabilities into bins and plots the mean predicted probability against the empirical frequency in each bin.
 The reliability diagram can be used to assess the calibration of the model and to identify any systematic errors in the predictions.
 In addition, `calzone` gives the option to also plot the confidence interval of the empirical frequency in each bin.
 The confidence intervals are calculated using Wilson's score interval [@wilson_interval].
-We provide an example analsis in the `example_data` folder using beta-binomial distribution [@beta-binomial].
+We provide an example analysis in the `example_data` folder using beta-binomial distribution [@beta-binomial].
 Users can generate simulated data using the `fake_binary_data_generator` class in the `utils` module.

 ```python
 from calzone.utils import reliability_diagram